tesolchina/PoetryAI/Technology/03_Testing_Validation/pilot-testing/T3-testing-manual.md

 ## Welcome!

 Thank you for participating as Tester 3!
-Your focus will be on testing the OTP (One-Time Password) login system and providing user experience feedback.
-This manual will guide you through the testing process with emphasis on the OTP authentication method.
+Your focus will be on testing the Email/Password login system and providing user experience feedback.
+This manual will guide you through the testing process.

 ---